 Generally speaking, your own car insurance policy won’t cover you to drive hire vehicles.
 That said, it’s always a good idea to check the wording of your policy so that you’re clear about exactly what is and isn’t covered.

 Can you get insurance for a hired vehicle?

 Most hire vehicles come with insurance as part of the overall rental package.
 In other words, the cover is usually included in the rental cost.

 You can buy extra insurance for gaps in the hire company’s insurance agreement or cover extra costs.
 For example, you can buy excess protection insurance, which would cover the policy excess if the vehicle was damaged.

-Specific policies are often tailored to specific types of vehicles.
-Self-drive hire insurance can cover almost any type of motorised vehicle, such as
+Policies are often tailored to specific types of vehicles.
+Self-drive hire insurance can cover almost any type of motorised vehicle, including:

 - Camper vans